Electroplating and Electroforming: A Comprehensive Guide

 Protective Coatings

 Electroplating is also used to apply protective coatings to objects.
-This can help to prevent corrosion and wear.
+This can help to prevent corrosion and wear, extending the lifespan of the object.

 Functional Coatings

 Electroplating can be used to apply functional coatings to objects.
-For example, electroplating can be used to apply a layer of solder to circuit boards or to apply a layer of copper to printed circuit boards.
+For example, electroplating can be used to apply a layer of solder to circuit boards or to apply a layer of copper to printed circuit boards to improve conductivity.

 Conclusion